 Child maintenance arrangements

-Child maintenance is financial support towards your child’s everyday living costs.
-This information helps single parents understand the options available to help you decide what arrangement for child maintenance payments is best for you.
+Child maintenance is financial support towards your child’s everyday living costs from the parent they do not live with.
+This information is to help you decide what arrangement for child maintenance payments is best for you.

 Child contact arrangements